Top 10 states where speeding is causing the most deaths

 6.97 speeding-related deaths per 100,000 residents

-In New Mexico, speeding has resulted in more deaths than drunken driving has since 2010.
-In the most recent year data was available, there were 23% more speeding-related deaths than drunken driving deaths.
-Speed limits in New Mexico can reach as high as 75 mph.
+In New Mexico, speeding has resulted in more deaths than drunk driving has since 2010.
+In 2016, the most recent year data was available, there were 23% more speeding-related deaths than drunk driving deaths.
+Speed limits in New Mexico can reach as high as 75 miles per hour.
 However, there are other states, such as Utah, where speed limits are even greater, yet there are fewer speeding-related deaths.

 6.52 speeding-related deaths per 100,000 residents